-The Calvin cycle is defined as the cycle of chemical reactions usually performed by plants to fix carbon from CO2 into three-carbon sugars.
+“Calvin cycle or C3 cycle is defined as a set of chemical reactions performed by the plants to reduce carbon dioxide and other compounds into glucose.”

-1. Energy: ATP – provided by cyclic and noncyclic photophosphorylation, which drives the endergonic reactions.
+1. Energy: ATP provided by cyclic and noncyclic photophosphorylation, which drives the endergonic reactions.

-Plants store light energy in the form of carbohydrate, primarily starch and sucrose.
-The carbon and oxygen for this process are obtained from CO2, and the energy for carbon fixation is derived from the ATP and NADPH produced during the photosynthesis process.
+Plants store light energy in the form of carbohydrates, primarily starch and sucrose.
+The carbon and oxygen required for this process are obtained from CO2, and the energy for carbon fixation is derived from the ATP and NADPH produced during the photosynthesis process.

-Stages of the Calvin Cycle or C3 Cycle
+Stages of Calvin Cycle or C3 Cycle

-CO2 binds to RuBP in the key process called carbon fixation, forming two three-carbon molecules of phosphoglycerate.
+CO2 binds to RuBP in the key process called carbon fixation, forming two-three carbon molecules of phosphoglycerate.
 The enzymes that carry out this reaction are ribulose bisphosphate carboxylase/oxygenase, which is very large with a four-subunit enzyme present in the chloroplast stroma.
 This enzyme works very sluggishly, processing only about three molecules of RuBP per second (a typical enzyme process about 1000 substrate molecules per second).
 This is mainly because of the enzymes works slowly, and many molecules of Rubisco are needed.
 In a typical leaf, over 50% of all the protein is rubisco.
 It is thought to be the most abundant protein on earth.